Meet the Team

 Ruth Berhanu, MPH

-Ruth (she/her), is a Clinical Science Professional/Professional Research Assistant at the Kempe Center for the Prevention and Treatment of Child Abuse and Neglect.
-Ruth currently holds a split role conducting research for non-funded projects within the Kempe Center’s Research Core as well as the Rocky Mountain MST Network.
+Ruth Berhanu(she/her), is a Professional Research Assistant (Research Services Senior Professional) at the Kempe Center for the Prevention and Treatment of Child Abuse and Neglect.
+Ruth currently holds a split role conducting research for non-funded projects within the Kempe Center’s Research Core as well as the Rocky Mountain Multisystemic Therapy (MST) Network.
 Ruth received her Bachelor of Science in Biology from the University of Colorado Denver and received her MPH from the Boston University School of Public Health in 2022.
-She completed her graduate certificates in Epidemiology and Biostatistics as well as Maternal and Child Health.
-Through her educational experiences, Ruth has had opportunities performing both quantitative and qualitative data analysis to integrate actionable research with health equity.
-Ruth’s research and career interests include: perinatal epidemiology, pediatric epidemiology as well as mental health and trauma outcomes.
-Now at the Kempe Center, she hopes to expand and refine her epidemiology and clinical research skills by investigating the root causes and systems that impact child and adolescent maltreatment and implementing evidence-based interventions.
+She completed her graduate studies in Epidemiology and Biostatistics as well as Maternal and Child Health.
+Through her educational and professional experiences, Ruth has had opportunities performing both quantitative and qualitative data analysis to integrate actionable research with health equity.
+Ruth’s research and career interests include: health services research and evaluation, implementation science, and evidence-based practices focused on youth mental and behavioral health outcomes.

 Cassondra Bright